andresbeckruiz/recipe-finder/README.md

 - Creating class recommendations
 - Storing class data in a way that is efficiently accessible (tree with classes as nodes?)
 - Limits to extensibility because certain classes have certain prereqs that have to be inputted manually

+**HTA Approval (crusch):** Rejected — it sounds useful, but it seems like it'll end up being a CRUD app that lacks algorithmic complexity.

 **Mentor TA:** _Put your mentor TA's name and email here once you're assigned one!_